Yoga for Hay Fever and other health techniques to help relieve seasonal allergic rhinitis

 Herbal Medicine for Hay Fever

-Even though I no longer suffered from bouts of bronchial asthma, I continued to get sinusitis and hay fever.
+The Naturopath helped me come off all the asthma medicine.
+I no longer suffered from bouts of bronchial asthma.
+However, I continued to get sinusitis and hay fever.
 The symptoms were milder and I no longer needed the decongestant and anti-histamine medication.
 In my mid twenties I started working at the Haelan Centre and was introduced to the wonderful world of herbal medicine.
-Alongside the raw food I found herbal teas helped to manage the symptoms.
+I found herbal teas helped to manage the symptoms.
 The tea that helped me most was vervain tea, a herb that helps calm the nervous system.
-I was intrigued by this, but having got so used to dividing up the body’s systems into separate compartments, I didn’t really consider then that perhaps the root cause of my respiratory ailments was a disturbance in my nervous system.

 The Nervous System Connection